kkentzo/dps/README.md

 		* `death` : average number of plasmid deaths per host
 		* `fitness` : average value of plasmid fitness
 		* `t{beta,kappa,alpha}` : transmission biases of the plasmid
-        replication parameters
+        replication parameters.

-      The `M` subgroup of the `inter` member has the following
+		The `M` subgroup of the `inter` member has the following columns:
-      columns:
         * `domg` : the average value of ΔΩ across hosts
 		* `cn` : the average plasmid copy number per host
 		* `dev` : the average deviation of the host's copy number from